uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

+Why does it appear to be “worse” you might ask?
+Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was “dumbed down” and fine-tuned further, mainly for reasons of safety.

 <br>
 <div align="center">*   *   *</div>
 <br>

 The rest of this post will be dedicated to discussing other recent developments in the field of AI that I feel are worth highlighting.

 #### OpenAI Plugins